-Join me for some clown-shooting action at 7pm EST!
+Join me for some rat-guiding action at 9pm EST!
 Feel free to comment on this post directly or head off to my Twitch Page to chat with me as I play!

 Crytek always seems to be among the first to push hardware to its limit with their games.
 It wouldn’t be Crytek without some lush jungles, but for their first foray into PlayStation VR they’ve filled them with dinosaurs.
 Tasking you with exploring this gorgeous world, Robinson: The Journey does some amazing work with both scale and depth perception.
 Perfectly sculpted for VR, this cretaceous expedition is not quite the action-packed adventure it might resemble at first glance, but the sheer joy of exploration makes it worth checking out.

 Cooking games that require multitasking are amongst the most addictive out there.
 Often including keeping a million things in your brain at once, it’s easy to wish you had someone there to help out.
 This is the exact experience Overcooked: Gourmet Edition looks to offer.
 Sporting a hilariously wacky story and the most intense co-op gameplay around, this is one you’ll want to check out and make sure to bring a friend.